The City of San Mateo Public Works Department is looking for

 Applicants who meet the minimum qualifications will be placed on an employment list.
 The employment list will be updated continuously as applicants meet the minimum qualifications.
 When a position needs to be filled, the hiring manager will refer to the employment list for further screening.
 Once placed on an employment list, and at the time a vacancy occurs, eligible candidates on the employment list may be contacted by the hiring department and scheduled for a department interview.

 Note: The City of San Mateo reserves the right, at its discretion, to limit the number of qualified candidates invited to the selection process.

-Prior to hire, candidates will be required to successfully complete a pre-employment process, including a driving record review, reference check, and a Department of Justice (DOJ) fingerprint check.
+Prior to hire, candidates will be required to successfully complete a pre-employment process, including a driving record review, reference check, and a Department of Justice (DOJ) and Federal Bureau of Investigation (FBI) fingerprint background checks.
 A conviction history will not necessarily disqualify an applicant from appointment; however, failure to disclose a conviction will result in disqualification from the recruitment process.

 Candidates with a disability who may require special assistance in any phase of the application or testing process should contact Lourdes Coles, Sr. Human Resources Analyst at email@example.com or (650) 522-7264.
 Do not upload any documents related to your request for accommodation in CalOpps.

 The policy of the City of San Mateo is to grant equal employment opportunity to all qualified persons without regard to race, color, sex, gender, age, religion, ancestry, physical or mental disability, sexual preference, marital status or national origin.
 It is the intent and desire of the City of San Mateo that equal employment opportunity will be provided in recruiting, hiring, training, promoting, wages, benefits, and all other privileges, terms and conditions of employment.
 The City of San Mateo is an Equal Opportunity Employer (EOE).